Get Your FFL. Become an SOT. Stay Compliant.

-RocketFFL is here to make sure that you get it done right, you make the right choices for the many decisions you’ll have to make, and you get up and running as an FFL fast!
+RocketFFL is here to make sure that you get it done right including making the right choices for the many that you’ll have to make throughout the process.
+We simply want to help you get your FFL up and running quickly and efficiently!

 How much does an FFL cost?

 It depends.
 The cost of an FFL can range anywhere from $30-$3,000 every three years.
-The two most common types of FFLs, Type 1 Dealer/Gunsmith and Type 7 Manufacturer, cost $200 for the first 3 years and $90 renewal for the Type 1 and $150 for the first three years and $200 renewal for a Type 7.
-Learn more about FFL Costs.
+The two most common types of FFLs are a Type 1 Dealer/Gunsmith and a Type 7 Manufacturer.
+The Type 1 costs $200 for the first 3 years and $90 for renewals.
+The Type 7 costs $150 for the first three years and $200 for renewal.

 Why should I use RocketFFL?